-Also, another option – is to “steal” keyword and content ideas from competing startups.
-This might work really well, as you can find a lot of niche, long-tail keywords, for which it is much easier to rank.
+Also another option – is to “steal” keyword and content ideas from competing startups.
+This might work well, as you can find a lot of niche, long-tail keywords for which it is much easier to rank.

-Here is an overview of top organic keywords for Neil Patel’s site.
+Here is an overview of the top organic keywords for Neil Patel’s site.

 Of course, your content should be original and non-plagiarized.
 If you outsource your content (a common thing for startups) – always check it for plagiarism.

 Focus on long-form content – at least 1500+ words.
 Ideally, you should aim in the 2000-2400 range.
-This content tends to perform better in Google search.
+This content tends to perform better in Google searches.

 A lot of startups make the mistake of spamming with 500-word articles.
 Don’t go that route.
-It doesn’t work for SEO – you will just waste time and resources.
-Instead, create a few high-quality long reads, which cover all aspects of a specific topic.
+It doesn’t work for SEO – you will waste time and resources.
+Instead, create a few high-quality long reads which cover all aspects of a specific topic.

 Link to other relevant articles.
-Google should see your blogs as a “topic octopus”, which covers all aspects of a specific niche.
+Google should see your blogs as a “topic octopus,” which covers all aspects of a niche.

-Add visuals, infographics, quotes, expert opinions, videos, gifs, podcasts – anything, which can make your content to stand out from hundreds of other articles.
+Add visuals, infographics, quotes, expert opinions, videos, gifs, podcasts – anything which can make your content stand out from hundreds of other articles.

 On-page SEO also matters a lot.
-Basically, you need to organize your content in a way, that’s understandable to Google.
+You need to organize your content in a way that’s understandable to Google.

 - Meta tags (Title and meta description)